A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everything

 Rishikund

-Lying near to Triveni Ghat, Rishikund is an ancient place.
-Legends relate this to Kubz Saint.
+Just near the Triveni Ghat, Rishikund is an ancient place related to Kubz Saint.
 He was blessed by the Goddess Yamuna by infusing this pond by its water.
-It reflects the temple of Ragunath, which is dedicated to lord Rama and his wife.
+The temple of Raghunath, dedicated to Lord Rama and his wife Sita is largely visited by devotees for various religious ceremonies.
+Ganga arti in the Triveni Ghat is a sight to behold.

 Tera Manzil Temple

-It is a multistory temple whose complex houses the idols of Hindu Gods and Goddesses.
-Visitors can have a beautiful view of the whole area from the top floor of the temple complex.
-Sunset view can also be enjoyed from the place.
+It is a multi-story temple whose complex houses the idols of Hindu Gods and Goddesses.
+Visitors can watch a beautiful view of the whole area, from the top floor of the temple complex.
+Sunrise and sunsets from this point are absolutely spectacular.

 Bharat Mandir

-Located in the heart of the old town and on the banks of the Ganges, Bharat Mandi was built in 12th century by Adiguru ShankraChrya.
-The inner sanctum of the temple houses the idol of lord Vishnu that has been carved out of single Saligram.
+Located in the heart of the old town and on the banks of the Ganges, Bharat Mandir was built in 12th century by Adiguru Shankracharya.
+The inner sanctum of the temple houses the idol of Lord Vishnu that has been carved out of single Shaligram.
+The temple finds a mention Vishnu Puran, Shrimad Bhagwat, Mahabharat, Vaman Puran and Narsingh Puran.
+Devotees flock here during Akshaya Tritiya to do 108 times Parikrama (circumambulation).

 Geeta Bhawan